lastefoto-ee/lastefoto-ee.github.io/content/en/post/black-and-white-newborn-photography/index.md

 Here are some tips for adding a classic touch to your newborn photography with black and white images:

-1. Choose the right photographer: Look for a photographer who has experience with black and white newborn photography and a portfolio that showcases their skills.
-It's also important to choose someone who has a gentle, patient, and nurturing demeanor, as newborns can be unpredictable.
+1. Choose the right newborn photographer: Look for a newborn photographer who has experience with black and white photography and a portfolio that showcases their skills.
+It's also important to choose a newborn photographer who has a gentle, patient, and nurturing demeanor, as newborns can be unpredictable.

 {{< figure src="./newborn-photo-shoot-black-and-white-picture-3.jpg" title="Newborn twins photo shoot in the studio in Tallinn" >}}

-2. Plan ahead: Newborn photography sessions are typically held within the first few weeks of a baby's life, when they are still very sleepy and pliable.
-It's important to book your session as early as possible to ensure that you have a spot on the photographer's schedule.
+2. Plan a newborn photo shoot ahead: Newborn photography sessions are typically held within the first few weeks of a baby's life, when they are still very sleepy and pliable.
+It's important to book your newborn session as early as possible to ensure that you have a spot on the photographer's schedule.

 {{< figure src="./newborn-photo-shoot-black-and-white-picture-2.jpg" title="Family photo shoot with newborn in the studio in Tallinn" >}}